Barandis/jsplus/README.md

 # JS+

-JS+ is a work-in-progress library to help JavaScript do all of the things that I wish it could already do, or at least do them in the way that I wish it would do them.

-This library is largely inspired by my love and admiration for functional programming languages like Haskell and Clojure and for array programming languages like APL, J, and BQN.
-While I do not expect JavaScript to be able to tail recurse like the former (even though it's been part of the spec for 6 years, come on guys) or to be able to handle multi-dimensional arrays as wholes like the latter, there are still a lot of good lessons that can be taken from these languages in how to make programming nicer.
+JS+ is a library (and a work in progress) to help make JavaScript what it should be*.
+It was largely inspried by my love and admiration for functional programming languages like Haskell and Clojure; array programming langauges like APL, J, and BQN; and concatenative programming languages like Forth and Factor.
+All of these have ideas that can be used to make JS programming just...*nicer*.

-In essence, this is a library of things I wish I had on Monday mornings when I go back to coding JS at work after a weekend of more "fun" languages.
+In essence, this is a library of things that I wish I had on Monday mornings when I go back to JS coding after a weekend of coding in "fun" languages.

-Primary consideration in the beginning is for point-free styles of programming and for all manners of combinators, but other really useful functions that don't relate to either will show up here.
-Like the `range` function I've been unable to do without since working it out a few months ago in my quest to never have to use semi-colons in JavaScript again (even in `for` loops).
+To make this happen, the focus is cast to a few particular things.

+- Iterators.
+JavaScript designers gave their love only to arrays even as they were adding first-class support for iterators.
+You'll find that you can reduce, map, and filter an array, but oddly no such methods exist for any other kind of iterable values.
+This library corrects this with a full implementation of functions that work with iterators.
+- Point-free programming.
+In particular, combinator use and currying are given a fair bit of attention here, including providing curried functional versions of almost all of JavaScript's operators.
+This doesn't let you do anything you couldn't already do.
+It just makes doing it *nicer*, even if you choose not to program in a point-free style.

+There will be more added to this list in the near future.
+For example, I'm exploring the idea of new types like `Option` and `Result` from Rust (or the equivalent `Maybe` and `Either` from Haskell) to see how much they can add.
+-
 ## Usage

 I'm not planning on publishing this to NPM until it's closer to completion, and who even knows when that will be.